Welcome to our new bat webcam, bringing you live pictures from our bat roost at Hanningfield Reservoir visitor centre, near Billericay.

 We recently installed a new camera in the bat box, to observe the bats’ behaviour without disturbing them and to see how many are occupying the structure.

-A special thank you to Chelmsford Local Group for funding this project.
+A special thank you to Essex Bat Group for their help with this project and Chelmsford Local Group for the funding.

 We hold regular bat counts and family bat evenings throughout the summer months.
 For further details contact Hanningfield visitor centre on 01268 711001.